shenhuiying2017/azure-docs.es-es/articles/storage/storage-migration-to-premium-storage.md

     .Terms of Use
     Copyright © 2015 Microsoft Corporation.
 All rights reserved.

-    THIS CODE AND ANY ASSOCIATED INFORMATION ARE PROVIDED “AS IS” WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTABILITY AND/OR FITNESS FOR A PARTICULAR PURPOSE.
+    THIS CODE AND ANY ASSOCIATED INFORMATION ARE PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTABILITY AND/OR FITNESS FOR A PARTICULAR PURPOSE.
 THE ENTIRE RISK OF USE, INABILITY TO USE, OR RESULTS FROM THE USE OF THIS CODE REMAINS WITH THE USER.

     .Example (Save this script as Migrate-AzureVM.ps1)

-    .\Migrate-AzureVM.ps1 -SourceServiceName CurrentServiceName -SourceVMName CurrentVMName –DestStorageAccount newpremiumstorageaccount -DestServiceName NewServiceName -DestVMName NewDSVMName -DestVMSize "Standard_DS2" –Location “Southeast Asia”
+    .\Migrate-AzureVM.ps1 -SourceServiceName CurrentServiceName -SourceVMName CurrentVMName –DestStorageAccount newpremiumstorageaccount -DestServiceName NewServiceName -DestVMName NewDSVMName -DestVMSize "Standard_DS2" –Location "Southeast Asia"

     .Link
     To find more information about how to set up Azure PowerShell, refer to the following links.